List of types of fur: Arctic fox

-The fur of the arctic fox (Vulpes lagopus) is currently the most popular of all the farmed fox species, particularly the blue fox (white with grey tips) and the shadow blue fox (all white).
-The overwhelming popularity of this fox has to do with the size of the production of arctic fox pelts and the dyeable nature of the color lead it to being a very accessible fur for designers and furriers to work with.
+The fur of the arctic fox (Vulpes lagopus) is the most popular of all the farmed fox species, particularly the blue fox (white with grey tips) and the shadow blue fox (all white).
+The popularity of this fox has to do with the size of the production of arctic fox pelts and the dyeable nature of the color lead it to being a accessible fur for designers and furriers to work with.

 Blue fox

 Blue fox fur is a type of fur obtained from the arctic fox (most specifically, its blue variant).
 The other of the two zoological morphs is called white fox, whose fur (the white fox fur) is also a fur commodity.

 Hybrid fox

 Hybrid foxes, made by artificially inseminating a female arctic fox with the zygotes of a male red fox, are larger than either of their parent species and are born infertile.
-It's unknown if these foxes suffer from any negative health side-affects as they're not kept longer than pelting season.
+It's unknown if these foxes suffer from any negative health side-effects as they're not kept longer than pelting season.
 Golden Island Foxes are the offspring of a female white arctic fox and a common male red fox, they are the most popular type of hybrid fox.
 Other popular types of hybrid fox, often called 'frost fox' are blue frost and arctic marble frosts.